frederic-perez/AmE-dictionary/data/dictionary.md

 __skin diving__ _n_ Underwater swimming in which the swimmer, without lines to the surface, is variously equipped with a face mask, flipperlike footgear, scuba equipment, etc.
 __skin parlor__
 __skin__ _vt_ _He skinned his knee and started to cry._
+__skin-crawling__ _adj_ :dart: Horrifying or nauseating, so as to cause a creeping sensation in a person’s skin.
 __skin-pop__ _vt_ To inject (a drug) beneath the skin rather than into a vein.
 __skinflint__ _n_ :three: One who is very reluctant to spend money; a miser.
 A selfish person who is unwilling to give or spend. _Syn_ scrooge, churl, niggard
 __skinner__ _n_ :dart::two: __2__ A person who prepares or deals in skins or hides. __3__ A person who drives draft animals, as mules. _A resting place for mule skinners guiding packtrains._